I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Number 19 Cleveland Street was in the area of central London known as Fitzrovia.
-It’s a little north of Soho, which has a concentration of sleazy establishments catering to every imaginable taste, and more than a few unimaginable ones.
+It’s a little north of Soho, a neighborhood that has a concentration of sleazy establishments catering to every imaginable taste (and to more than a few unimaginable ones).

-In 1889 and for several years before, a man called Charles Hammond ran a male brothel at the location.
-His clientele was the British aristocracy; his employees were teenagers who had day jobs as telegram delivery boys.
+In the year 1889, Charles Hammond ran a male brothel at the location.
+His clientele were the British aristocracy, and his employees were teenagers who had day jobs as telegram delivery boys.

 Post Office Robberies